 We have developed a high-yielding synthetic route to protected precursors of C(1)H acireductones.
 Preparation of the complexes [(6Ph2TPA)M(PhC(O)COCHOC(O)CH3)]ClO4 (M = Fe, Ni) followed by judicious choice of deprotecting conditions allowed us to investigate the oxygen reactivity of a mono-nuclear complex with a dianionic acireductone substrate for the first time.
 This provides a promising strategy to continue investigations of complexes of relevance to the enzyme- substrate adduct of the acireductone dioxygenases.

 Divalent late first-row transition metal complexes have been used to investigate some new strategies for the activation of dioxygen and subsequent cleavage of C-C bonds.
 We have utilized photoreduction of a Ni(II) center to generate a highly O2-reactive Ni(I) fragment that leads to cleavage of a chloro-diketonate substrate.
 Additionally, we have found a Cu(II)-mediated thermal cleavage of chloro-diketonate substrates at room temperature.
 This reaction is interestingly accelerated by the addition of a catalytic amount of chloride ion.

-Allpress, Caleb J., "Oxidative Alihatic Carbon-Carbon Bond Cleavage Reactions" (2013).
+Allpress, Caleb J., "Oxidative Aliphatic Carbon-Carbon Bond Cleavage Reactions" (2013).
 All Graduate Theses and Dissertations.
-Paper 2003.
+2003.